Keertanp/interview-apache-logs/README.md

-In order to generate your own logs, run below command for each and every logs files and create new output files respectively: e.g python apache_log_stats.py ../ examples/real_apache_logs.log -v --aggresive > ../examples/real_apache_logs_new.out
+In order to generate your own logs, run below command for each and every logs files and create new output files respectively: e.g

+python apache_log_stats.py ../
+examples/real_apache_logs.log -v --aggresive > ../examples/real_apache_logs_new.out

+Generated output files are as below: example1new.out example2new.out real_apache_logs_new.out